List of magazines in Turkey

 The number of magazines began to increase from 1928 when the language reform was initiated.
 In 1941 the number of magazines published in Turkey was 227.
 Five years later it became 302 in 1946.
+Based on the data from the Radio and Television Supreme Council and the Turkish Statistical Institute there were a total of 4,058 magazines in 2012.

 The following is an incomplete list of current and defunct magazines published in Turkey.
 They may be published in Turkish or in other languages.